glasnt/talks/2015_10_OSDC_JavaScript/slides.md

 ---

 ## CoffeeScript <!-- .slide: class="center" -->
+## TypeScript <!-- .slide: class="center" -->
+## PureScript <!-- .slide: class="center" -->
 Note: CoffeeScript is a little language that compiles into JavaScript.
 Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart.

----
-## TypeScript <!-- .slide: class="center" -->
-Note: TypeScript lets you write JavaScript the way you really want to.
+TypeScript lets you write JavaScript the way you really want to.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript

 See Typehints in JS talk from PyCon AU 2015
 ---
-## PureScript <!-- .slide: class="center" -->
+# ... <!-- .slide: class="center" -->
-Note:
 ---
 ## (╯°□°）╯︵ ƃuᴉuɹɐǝl <!-- .slide: class="center" -->
 Note: I want to work in my favourite language, and still work in the browser